deeplook/freebora/README.rst

 - add an async version of the function to collect URLs (step 1 above)
 - improve command-line interface
 - add feature to download not only PDFs, but other formats, too
-- add a proper version number
+- add feature to interactively select individual ebooks to download